Delaware schools scramble as more than 60 school bus drivers go on strike

 Union members have been working without a contract since the end of August.

 Local 326 vice president and business agent Len McCartney said the union has rejected four offers from First Student.
 “We don’t feel that the company is adequately addressing their concerns,” he said.
-The drivers went on strike Thursday.
 “We felt it was necessary today to take some action so that they would take us seriously and sit down and negotiate.”

 First Student officials say the company exercised their right to a 21-day cooling off period after the latest contract offer was rejected Wednesday.
 In most labor negotiations, that cool-down time is designed to prevent a strike or lockout and gives both sides a chance to reconsider their positions.
 First Student corporate communications manager Jen Biddinger says the union decided to go on strike anyway.